-If Else statement will only execute the statements when the given condition is either true or False but in real world, we may have to check more than two conditions.
-In these situations we can use SQL Else If statement.
+If Else statement only executes the statements when the given condition is either true or False.
+But in the real world, we may have to check more than two conditions.
+In these situations, we can use SQL Else If statement.
 Let us see the syntax of the SQL Server Else if statement:

 SQL Else If Syntax

 The syntax of the Else If in SQL Server is

 IF (Expression 1) BEGIN Statement 1; END ELSE IF (Expression 2) BEGIN Statement 2; END ..........
 ELSE BEGIN Default Statement; END

 The SQL Server else if statement handles multiple statements effectively by executing them sequentially.
 It will check for the first condition.
 If the condition is TRUE, then it will execute the statements present in that block.
 If the condition is FALSE, then it will check the Next one (Else If condition) and so forth.

 In Sql Server Else If examples, there will be some situations where condition 1, condition 2 is TRUE, for example: